Heikin Ashi Explained

 How to Recognize and Trade Heikin Ashi Patterns

-We trade Heikin Ashi much like a standard candlestick chart, but just obey a few simple rules.
+A Heikin Ashi chart is traded in much the same way as a standard chart, but just obey a few simple rules.

 Rule 1: The first is the rule that the Heikin Ashi candle will always be either equal in size or longer than the standard candle at the same position.
 This means the Heikin Ashi candle can display a level which the market never actually reached at that time.
 For example, see candle #3 in Figure 1.
 Just like a moving average line, if a HA candle pierces a support or resistance line, the price may not necessarily have crossed that line.